klahnakoski/mo-parsing/README.md

 This has been forked to experiment with faster parsing in the [moz-sql-parser](https://github.com/klahnakoski/moz-sql-parser).

-More features

-* Added `Engine`, which controls parsing context and whitespace (a basic lexxer)
+* Added `Engine`, which controls parsing context and whitespace (a basic lexxer).
+It replaces the whitespace modifying methods of pyparsing
-* faster infix operator parsing (main reason for this fork)
-* ParseResults point to ParserElement for reduced size
-* packrat parser is always on
-* less stack used
 * the wildcard ("`*`") could be used to indicate multi-values are expected; this is not allowed: all values are multi-values
 * all actions are in `f(token, index, string)` form, which is opposite of pyparsing's `f(string, index token)` form

-More focused
+* ParserElements are static: For example, `expr.addParseAction(action)` creates a new ParserElement, so must be assigned to variable or it is lost. **This is the biggest source of bugs when converting from pyparsing**
 * removed all backward-compatibility settings
 * no support for binary serialization (no pickle)

-More functional

-* ParseResults are static, can not be changed, parsing functions must emit new objects
-* ParserElements are static: Many are generated during language definition
+Faster Parsing

+* faster infix operator parsing (main reason for this fork)
+* ParseResults point to ParserElement for reduced size
+* regex used to reduce the number of failed parse attempts
+* packrat parser is not need
+* less stack used

 ## Details